 Terms of Business – written communication from solicitor to client at the outset which provides details of the service that the solicitor will provide

 Title Burdens – conditions attached to the title of the property

 Titles/Title Deeds – documentation of ownership of the property

 Contact the Glasgow Law Practice - Expert Property Lawyers in Glasgow, Scotland

 Based in Glasgow, our solicitors are waiting to hear from you, whatever legal advice you need.
-Call us today on 01415529193 in our contact form opposite or come in to see us at one of our offices.
+Call us today on 0141 552 9193 or fill in our contact form opposite.